jiyuan/AgentOrch/DESIGN.md

 Agent OS is built around one typed run loop.
 The loop owns all transitions between planning, approval, action, observation, pause, and finish states.
 Extensions can implement public interfaces, but the core engine owns the safety-critical control flow.

+This document is the condensed loop-and-safety reference.
+See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) for the full architecture, memory model, and extension boundary.

 ## Layering

 ```text